by Andrea M. Darcy

 The study also pointed out that one of the things that leads to emotional intelligence is empathy – the ability to show concern and compassion for others.
 Being the sort who wants to understand other people might mean you are more emotionally aware than you can describe perfectly in words.

 Worried you have poor emotional awareness?

-If you spend most of the time unsure what you feel, feel numbness instead of emotions, or even feel totally disconnected from yourself or ‘disassociated’, you can make some progress with self help and things like learning mindfulness that helps you be aware of what you feel in this moment, or journalling.
+If you spend most of the time unsure what you feel, feel numbness instead of emotions, or even feel totally disconnected from yourself, or ‘disassociated‘?
+You can make some progress with self-help and things like learning mindfulness, which helps you be aware of what you feel in this moment.
+Or tryjournalling.
 (Read more great tips about understanding yourself in our article how to know how you truly think and feel).

 Do you have a question about emotional awareness we didn’t answer?
 Do so below, we love hearing from you.